GibraltarSoftware/Gibraltar.Agent.NLog2/README.md

 To convert your .NET application's existing use of the NLog logging framework to include Loupe you need:

 * (recommended) Download and install the latest version of Loupe Desktop to view the logs
-* The Loupe Agent for NLog  from NuGet or the Agent.NLog project containing the class file: GibraltarTarget.cs
+* The Loupe Agent for NLog from NuGet
 * Your NLog configuration file (app.config, NLog.config, NLog.dll.nlog, etc),
   or source code if programmatic configuration is used.

-To add this agent to your solution or build process
+To add this agent to your application
 --------------------------------------------------------------------------

 Just add the appropriate Loupe Agent for NLog NuGet package to your project
-* [Loupe.Agent.NLog](https://www.nuget.org/packages/Loupe.Agent.NLog/) for NLog 4.5 and .NET Core
+* [Loupe.Agent.NLog](https://www.nuget.org/packages/Loupe.Agent.NLog/) for NLog 4.5 and .NET Core / .NET Standard
 * [Loupe Agent for NLog 4 From NuGet](https://www.nuget.org/packages/Gibraltar.Agent.NLog4/) for NLog 4.4 (and .NET 4.5)
 * [Loupe Agent for NLog 2 From NuGet](https://www.nuget.org/packages/Gibraltar.Agent.NLog2/) for NLog 2 & 3

 This will automatically add the Loupe Agent if it hasn't been previously added.
+This only has to be done once at the process level of your application, not every place that NLog is used.

 Adjust your NLog config to include NLog target for Loupe
 ----------------------------------------------------